Are you living paycheck to paycheck?

 - Temporarily decrease retirement contributions to free money to pay off debts

 But the real secret to breaking free from the cycle is mental.
 Choose to break the cycle.
 Educate yourself.
 Then follow through.

 We also make choices about earning.
-40 hours per week may not be enough earning power to break out of the paycheck to paycheck cycle.
+Forty hours per week may not be enough earning power to break out of the paycheck to paycheck cycle.

 Second jobs are everywhere.

 Side business opportunities are everywhere too.
-But without the motivation to break the cycle, it’s easier to keep on living the same way.
+However, it’s easier to keep on living the same way without the motivation to break the cycle.

 My day job is a 40-hour per week gig.
 I come home, maybe go to the pool, eat, and put the kids to bed.